Medication for Thyroid Nodules & Cancers

 Thyroid Hormone

-If the thyroid gland has been surgically removed or destroyed with radioactive iodine therapy, your doctor may prescribe a synthetic thyroid medication called levothyroxine.
+If the thyroid gland has been surgically removed or destroyed with radioactive iodine therapy, your doctor may prescribe a thyroid medication called levothyroxine.
 It is taken by mouth at the same time each day to ensure that you do not develop hypothyroidism, in which thyroid hormone levels are too low.

 In some people with thyroid cancer, slightly higher than normal doses of levothyroxine are prescribed to suppress the normal production of thyroid-stimulating hormone by the pituitary.
 This approach can help block the stimulating effects that the hormone can have on thyroid cancer and prevent a recurrence of follicular or papillary thyroid cancer.